ktemadarko/tmap/README.md

 # tmap
 A map showing the distribution of built environment in Ghana as 2014

-Start with the R script Ama_GHSL_2014
+Start with the Tmap R script in the Ama_GHSL_2014 folder